baswerc/routes/README.md

     </tr>
     <tr>
       <td colspan="2">Since @Routes.routeUnannotatedPublicMethods is true, this public method is a candidate for HTTP requests.
 Both the path and accepted HTTP methods are taken by convention
       from the method name.
-Since @Routes.value is specified the path taken from this method name is appended to this value to form the full match path (<i>/login/forgotpassword</i>).</td>
+Since @Routes.value is specified the path taken from this method name is appended to this value to form the full match path (<i>/login/forgotpassword</i>).
+If the returned string starts with
+      <i>redirect:</i> then a redirect (302) will be returned to the client with text after the <i>redirect:</i> key sent as the URL to redirect to.</td>
     </tr>
     <tr>
        <td><pre>GET /login/someresource HTTP/1.1</pre></td>